AnarvaKamdar1/Dynamic-Server-AutoScaling/README.md

 ## Limitations

 - **Exponential-only assumptions** — arrivals and service times are modeled as Poisson/exponential (the M/M/c assumption).
 Real-world traffic and service times are often heavier-tailed, which would change absolute numbers even if the qualitative policy comparison holds.
-- **Homogeneous servers** — every server is identical with the same service rate; no modeling of heterogeneous hardware or degraded-instance effects.
+- **Homogeneous servers** — every server is identical with the same service rate, no modeling of heterogeneous hardware or degraded-instance effects.
 - **Instantaneous scaling** — adding a server takes effect immediately in the simulation.
 Real infrastructure has boot/warm-up latency, which would penalize aggressive policies more than shown here.
 - **Fixed threshold/cooldown values** — thresholds aren't learned or auto-tuned; they're manually chosen per policy.
 A natural extension would be to search over threshold values rather than fix them.
 - **No real infrastructure cost model** — "server-hours" is a proxy for cost, not a real cloud pricing model (spot pricing, reserved instances, etc. are not represented).
-- **Single-resource bottleneck** — the model only tracks server-level queueing; it doesn't capture network latency, downstream dependencies, or multi-tier system effects.
+- **Single-resource bottleneck** — the model only tracks server-level queueing but it doesn't capture network latency, downstream dependencies, or multi-tier system effects.

+---

+## Disclaimer

+This project was aimed at understanding queueing theory with an introduction to system design concepts.